zcorpan/html-parser-book/manuscript/parser.md

 ### Parsing a simple document

-Let’s try a simple example and see what happens in the tree construction stage.
+Let's try a simple example and see what happens in the tree construction stage.

 ```html
 <!doctype html>